 Ms Mihaela Florea informed that the activities of the DSP in 2020 include support for PACs, NCs & EUSDR Presidency, the embedding process, evaluation & monitoring, communication and capacity building.
 The support for PACs, NCs and EUSDR Presidency included online meetings, needs assessment, streamlined communication and MRS support.
 She also presented the most important aspects of the 9th EUSDR Annual Forum which was organised as an online event on October 22nd, 2020.
-Related to the embedding process, Ms Florea explained the most important meetings and achievements in 2020 (ppt available).
+Related to the embedding process, Ms Florea explained/introduced the most important meetings and achievements in 2020 (ppt available).

 Ms Nicole Hauder (Danube Strategy Point) referred to the new monitoring concept for reporting on the progress and achievements of the EUSDR.
 This new concept combines three different kinds of questions in one tool: original questions from the EC, original questions from the DTP and further questions on the progress and achievements in each PA to gain comprehensive information.
 The evaluation and monitoring process has already started in 2018 an it is in the phase of technical implementation at the moment.
 It is planned to be implemented as an online tool from 2022 and the reporting should take place once in two years (ppt available).